KeyviDev/keyvi/doc/usage/Building keyvi dictionaries with python.md

 ----------------- | ---------------------------------------------------------------------------------------------
 integer           | CompletionDictionaryCompiler
 key-only          | KeyOnlyDictionaryCompiler
-string            | StringDictionaryCompilerCompact
+string            | StringDictionaryCompiler
-json              | JsonDictionaryCompilerCompact
+json              | JsonDictionaryCompiler

 For dictionaries with values, Add takes the value as second parameter: